 “UXL Reference Library” book series – List of Primary Sources volumes

 The UXL Reference Library book series covers many topics (19 in all), from the Crusades to the Roaring Twenties to the Vietnam War.
-Each topic has a volume specifically devoted to primary sources, and these are collected on the hyperlinked list above.
+Each topic has a volume specifically devoted to primary sources.
 The books in this series are for in-library use only.

 “Civil War Commanders” edited by T.J.
 Stiles